-Davis and Elkins started a logging business, developed railroad lines and coal mines.
-Together, they built the WV Central and Pittsburgh Railway into Elkins and opened a vast territory to industrial development in the late 1890s.
-With those developments, Elkins started its building boom.
+Davis and Elkins started a logging business and developed railroad lines and coal mines.
+Together they built the WV Central and Pittsburgh Railway into Elkins and opened a vast territory to industrial development in the late 1890s.
+With the arrival of the railroad, Elkins started to grow.
 The city attracted hundreds of rail and logging workers as well as business entrepreneurs, all looking to call Elkins their home.

 Davis sold his railroad interests to the Western Maryland Railway Company in 1905.
 In 1908 the Western Maryland Railway Company built the current train depot.
 It replaced two previous depots—a wood frame passenger depot and a large freight depot.
 The original depot was built in 1889 and was located just north of the current station, and the freight depot was located just to the south.